HOW TO BUILD A FRAM MODEL

-This page describes how a FRAM model is built, and how it
+This page describes how a FRAM model is built, and how it can be used for either event analysis or risk asssessment

-A brief "How To" outline is available here -
+A brief “How To” outline is available here

-and a fuller manual here -
+And a fuller manual here

-Before you begin building the model
+But – before you begin building the model

 Method-sine-model